Early modern history

 We're looking at how people in Europe experienced and responded to a time of significant change and upheaval, when traditional authority was disrupted and challenged.
 We're also exploring some key markers of identity, including religion and gender, and considering the complex ways in which people in the past made sense of their present.

-Our work is frequently published in leading academic journals and publications within the field, including The Royal Historical Society’s New Perspectives in History series, and the journal of British Catholic History, which is edited by Dr Katy Gibbons, one of our senior lecturers in History and an active contributor to our research work in this topic.
+Our work is frequently published in leading academic journals and publications within the field, including the Royal Historical Society’s New Perspectives in History series, and the journal of British Catholic History, which is edited by Dr Katy Gibbons, one of our senior lecturers in History and an active contributor to our research work in this topic.

 Our research covers the following topics

-- Sixteenth and seventeenth century
+- Sixteenth, seventeenth and eighteenth century history

-- Early modern England and France
+- Early modern England and Europe

 - Family and lifecycle history